Jalbiti/DNAffinity/README.md

 ---------------

-This is an example of the main steps followed to predict affinities for a specific Transcription Factor.
-For testing purposes, just launch `[method]_regressor.py` to run the calculations on the test case.
+This is an example of the main steps followed to predict affinities for a specific transcription factor.
+For testing purposes, just launch `{method}_regressor.py` to run the calculations on the test case.

 1. Make sure you have all the required files (compare formatting with the templates):
    + `proteins/{protein}/{protein}_matrix_aligned.txt` for `upbm_regressor.py`
    + `proteins/{protein}/{cycle}.txt` for `selex_regressor.py`
    + `proteins/{protein}/{protein}_{concentration}.txt` and `proteins/{protein}/_freq_matrix_6.txt` for `gcpbm_regressor.py`
-2. Launch `[method]_regressor.py` always passing the protein name as the 1st argument, and:
+2. Launch `{method}_regressor.py` always passing the protein name as the 1st argument, and:
    + the cycle number as the 2nd argument for `selex_regressor.py`
    + the concentration as the 2nd argument for `gcpbm_regressor.py`